Chakat Aboh

 Chakat Aboh is an Indian politician from Arunachal Pradesh.
 She was elected as a member of the Arunachal Pradesh Legislative Assembly from Khonsa West on 24 October 2019.
 She won with 5,705 votes against her opponent, Azet Homtok, who received 3,818 votes.
 Although she was elected as an independent candidate, she is associated with the Bharatiya Janata Party.
-She is the wife of late the National People's Party leader Tirong Aboh.
+She was the wife of the late National People's Party leader Tirong Aboh.